-(Letters assigned to categories above refer to Joint Academic Coding System (JACS) subject code categories).
+(Letters previously assigned to the categories above referred to the Joint Academic Coding System (JACS) subject code categories from AY 19/20 JACS has been replaced with the Higher Education Classification of Subjects (HeCoS) which are refer to in the above categories).

-Eligible PT students who start a PT Honours degree in an exception subject in AY 18/19 or later will be eligible to receive support for a maximum of four times the FTE course length (capped at 16 years maximum), as long as they are studying at 25% or higher intensity in each AY.
-Previous study is not deducted from the new 16 year cap applied where the course is an exception subject; effectively, the 16 year cap on PT funding is 'reset' to zero in this case.
+Eligible PT students who start a PT Honours degree in an exception subject in AY 18/19 or later will be eligible to receive support for a maximum of four times the FTE course length (capped at 16 years maximum with the exception of ITT courses which are capped at 4 years maximum (regulation 25(2), 2018 Regulations)), as long as they are studying at 25% or higher intensity in each AY.
+Previous study is not deducted from the new 16 year cap applied where the course is an exception subject effectively, the 16 year cap on PT funding is 'reset' to zero in this case.